nimishchaudhari/LetzMusic/README.md

 - Tone.js for audio synthesis and playback
 - SVG/Canvas for interactive visualizations
 - React Router for navigation
+- Context API for state management
+- Vite for fast builds and modern development experience

 ## Project Structure